Last Updated on October 7, 2022

 Carpal tunnel occurs when the tissues of the carpal tunnel become compressed and put pressure on the nerves and blood vessels passing through the tunnel.
-Pain is typically experienced as nerve pain in the the hand, fingers and in the wrist.
-Carpal tunnel is often associated with overuse of computer mouses and keyboards.
+Pain is typically experienced as nerve pain in the hand, fingers, and in wrist.
+Carpal tunnel is often associated with the overuse of computer mice and keyboards.
 In fact, any repetitive and sustained activity that causes compression of the wrist can cause carpal tunnel syndrome.

 What Are Carpal Tunnel Symptoms?

 The symptoms of carpal tunnel syndrome typically affect the wrist and the hand.
-Nerve pain, numbness, aching or sharp pain are all common symptoms.
-Due to the nerve compression there may be burning sensations and muscle weakness.
-Accurate diagnosis will determine if your symptoms are due to carpal tunnel syndrome or something else such as wrist tendonitis.
+Nerve pain, numbness, aching, or sharp pain are all common symptoms.
+Due to nerve compression, there may be burning sensations and muscle weakness.
+An accurate diagnosis will determine if your symptoms are due to carpal tunnel syndrome or something else such as wrist tendonitis.

 After accurately determining what is causing your pain your acupuncturist will construct a treatment plan designed specifically for your condition.

 - Hands-on techniques to mobilize the bones of the carpal tunnel and free space for the nerve.